Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: Introduction

-First, we explain, in Section 2, the problems in estimating treatment effects in high-dimensional settings.
-In Section 3, $L_2$-Boosting and two variants, to which our results apply, are introduced.
-In Section 3, we present the formal results for valid inference on (low-)dimensional treatment effects in a possibly high-dimensional setting.
-A simulation study and an empirical application are given in Sections 4 and 5.
-Finally, we conclude (Section 6).
+The paper is structured as follows: In Section \ref{sec2}, we discuss the problem of estimating treatment effects in high-dimensional settings.
+In Section \ref{sec3}, we introduce $L_2$-Boosting and two variants.
+In Section \ref{main_results}, we present the formal results for the predictive performance of Boosting and for valid inference on (low-dimensional) treatment effects in a possibly high-dimensional setting.
+In Sections \ref{sec5} and \ref{sec6}, we provide a simulation study and an empirical application.
+Finally, we conclude in Section \ref{sec7}.
+Proofs and additional results of the simulation study are available in Appendices \ref{app:proofs} and \ref{app:add_sim}.